aws-samples/healthomics-metadata-sync/README.md

 # Metadata sync for AWS HealthOmics Sequence Store

-This is a simple CDK app demonstrating a lambda driven, dynamoDB stored metadata sync for AWS HealthOmics.
+This is a simple CDK app demonstrating a Amazon Lambda driven, Amazon DynamoDB stored metadata sync for AWS HealthOmics.

 ## Prerequisites

 * [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install) and all associated dependencies (like NodeJS)

 ## What's deployed
-1. Lambda Function - An Amazon Lambda function is created that that takes a read set event and processes it into a dynamo update or insert
+1. Amazon Lambda Function - An Amazon Lambda function is created that that takes a read set event and processes it into a Amazon DynamoDB update or insert
-2. Event Bridge Rule - A new rule is added to Amazon EventBridge that triggers the AWS Lambda function that's created for read set status updates
+2. Amazon EventBridge Rule - A new rule is added to Amazon EventBridge that triggers the Amazon Lambda function that's created for read set status updates
-3. (Optional) DynamoDB table - If a table name is not specified, a new Amazon DynamoDB table is created with the name `healthomics_set_metadata`
+3. (Optional) Amazon DynamoDB table - If a table name is not specified, a new Amazon DynamoDB table is created with the name `healthomics_set_metadata`
-4. (Optional) SQS FIFO Queue name - If a queue name is not specified, new Amazon SQS FIFO queue is created with the name `healthomics_set_queue`
+4. (Optional) Amazon SQS FIFO Queue name - If a queue name is not specified, new Amazon SQS FIFO queue is created with the name `healthomics_set_queue`

 ## Configuration